The Human Performance Juxtaposition Site

 design phase

-The second of the Instructional System Design phases (ADDIE).
+The second phase of Instructional System Design (ADDIE).
 The learning objectives, tests, and the required skills and knowledge for a task are constructed and sequenced.

 design review